 Faculty advisor: Navdeep Singh Dhillon

-We employ high-speed optical and infrared imaging techniques to experimentally study and improve complex thermal-fluids phenomena.
+The STEAM-I Lab employs high-speed optical and infrared imaging techniques to experimentally study and improve complex thermal-fluids phenomena.
 Research areas of interest include boiling, evaporation, condensation, renewable energy technologies, desalination, electronics cooling, and thermal management in mechanical & aerospace systems.
 The experimental and theoretical work is complemented by numerical and CFD analysis of processes and systems using tools such as Python, Matlab, OpenFOAM, StarCCM+.
 4)

 - High-speed infrared camera (ImageIR 8320)